Epicodus-Curriculum/DEI-full-stack/1_social_identities.md

 This lesson is part of our regular Diversity, Equity, and Inclusion curriculum.
-In fact, it’s our very first lesson!
+In fact, it's our very first lesson!
 This week, we will cover social identities.

 ## Social Identities and Diversity